 We look after more than 3,000 street trees and countless specimen trees in parks, reserves and on other Council-administered land.
-Principles, policies and objectives regarding our ongoing protection and management of trees growing on our land are outlined in our District Tree Policy.

 All of our trees are maintained according to international arboricultural pruning practices.
 Acceptable pruning methods such as natural target pruning, crown lifting and crown thinning are used to maintain trees in as natural a form as possible to retain and enhance their appearance.

 Leaf litter is not a sufficient reason for removing a street tree.
 Our regular road sweeping and gutter clearance programme minimises the possibility of storm water flooding due to blockages caused by accumulated leaves.

 Lopping and topping is not used as part of our approach to tree care.
 However, careful height reduction to clear essential services such as power lines or navigational aides may be carried out where trees are too valuable to remove.

 While we do not permit the public to plant trees on street berms, planting commemorative trees or offers of trees for donation will be considered on a case-by-case basis.
 Please contact us for more information.

 If the tree is a notable tree contact us, otherwise we recommend trying a tactful neighbourly discussion and/or getting legal and arboricultural advice.
 The Citizen’s Advice Bureau may be able to help.

 Street trees are formally listed trees that are planted on road reserve frontages throughout the district.
 We plant street trees in existing streets or new subdivisions to enhance the streets' amenity value.
 Street tree planting considers: